- WHAT IS AN OAK TREE ITCH MITE?

 Outbreaks typically happen in the fall but can occur anytime from spring to winter.
 Outbreaks are the direct result of galls breaking open which in turn releases the mites.

-“Galls” can be seen above (to the right) and can look different from tree to tree.
+“Galls” are hard to see unless you’re holding a leaf (see picture below) and can look different from tree to tree but they tend to target the veins of the leaf.
 Basically a gall is tree leaf growth that encompasses the eggs being laid on it.
 So the gall is actually a plant growth but inside the gall is where the host insect and oak mites reside.

 Inside the gall, developing insects will cause leaves to “brown” and wither.
 This damage can be subtle and in general, it won’t hurt the tree.
-At some point in late summer or the fall, galls will open to release the developing insect.
-When this happens, the mites are released too.
+At some point in late summer, fall and winter, the browned leaves will fall and galls will open.
+This releases the mites into the air and since they’re so they’re so small, they can literally “float” for hundreds of yards.

 As explained above, when midges lay eggs on an oak tree, the tree will naturally grow a “gall” over the eggs.
-Galls are typically small; for the midge they’re barely noticeable except when you find clusters like the picture above, to the right.
-For this reason its hard to notice you have an active infestation but there is one big clue.
+Galls are typically small; for the midge they’re barely noticeable except when you find swollen sections of an oak leaf (pictured to the right).
+These galls can run the entire length of the leaf and tend to hug the vein though they can extend out to mid sections leaf’s meat as well.
+For this reason its hard to notice you have an active infestation until the leaves start falling and you can visually “see” the swollen sections.

 Trees harboring the host midge will have small “gnat” like flies hovering around and under the tree canopy.
 These “gnats” are actually midges and you’ll really start to see them in September through the end of the year.
 Most noticeable after a rainfall, in warm climates you’ll find them hovering around acorns as they drop to the ground.
 But on any sunny day, especially around sunset, its common to see swarms above ground.
 These swarms are typically seen a few feet off the ground to 20-30 feet up in the air.
 This is sure sign of an active midge population and though the midges don’t bite, the parasitic itch mite which feeds on the midge is not so harmless.